 Nearly 1 in 2 Australian men have experienced a sexual difficulty.
-Sexual dysfunction in a man is when he's not able to perform properly.
+Sexual dysfunction in a man can affect any part of the sexual act, from foreplay through to attaining or maintain an erection, and also ejaculation.
 It can affect any man, whether he is straight, gay, bisexual or transgender.

 Erectile dysfunction (impotence)

 This is when a man can't get, or keep, an erection.
-Most men experience it at some time in their life.
+Most men experience this at some time in their life.

 What causes erectile dysfunction?

-Often, these problems don't persist, but there can be more serious psychological problems about sex that need the help of a psychosexual therapist.
+Often, such difficulties don't persist, but there can be more serious psychological problems about sex that need the help of a psychosexual therapist.
 Worries about work, money, your relationship, family, and even worrying about not getting an erection, can all be factors.

 Physical reasons for erectile dysfunction are outlined below:

 A variety of physical and psychological problems can cause erectile dysfunction.

 - heart disease